amygdala/gcp_blog/_posts/2020-07-14-bqml_tables.md

 <a href="https://raw.githubusercontent.com/amygdala/gcp_blog/master/images/bqml_training_eval.png" target="_blank"><img src="https://raw.githubusercontent.com/amygdala/gcp_blog/master/images/bqml_training_eval.png" width="40%"/></a>
 <figcaption><br/><i>Model evaluation metrics generated during the training process</i></figcaption>
 </figure>

+(At time of writing, some of this data is incomplete, but that will change soon).

 The BigQuery SQL to run your own evaluation query for the trained model looks like this (again, substitute your own project, dataset, and model name):